B.S.Ed. Middle Grades Education

 - Understand of the middle school philosophy and concept and knowledge of the characteristics of an effective middle school

 - Understand of middle school students and the uniqueness and diversity (age, ability, gender, special needs, etc.) exhibited by that group of students, and the ability and skills to meet the needs of the diversity exhibited in today's middle schools.

 - Effectively plan, organize, implement, and assess curricular models that meet the unique needs of middle level students

 - Effectively collaborate with families, community, and other partners

 Field experience is an integral part of the Teacher Preparation Program.
 Each candidate is expected to complete a sequentially planned series of field experiences in diverse settings, and meet cluster requirements of their individual program plan.
 (See program plans for specific number of field experiences and cluster requirement information.)
 Field experiences are coordinated through the Office of Field Placement.

 PROGRAM DELIVERY MODEL

-The B.S.Ed. program is offered in a flexible format, which includes evening face-face classes that meet one evening a week; some course-work may be offered in a hybrid classroom or online format.
+The B.S.Ed. program is offered at Mercer’s Douglas County, Henry County and Macon locations, and students are admitted five times per year in August, October, January, March and May.
+The program is offered in a flexible format, which includes evening face-face classes that meet one evening a week; some course-work may be offered in a hybrid classroom or online format.
 Online coursework will be in Canvas, Mercer’s course management system.
 Students typically register for two courses per eight-week session.
 Students are also required to participate in field experiences, which are during the day.